juiceo/react-native-easy-markdown/README.md

+# This repository has been DEPRECATED in favor of https://github.com/TitanInvest/react-native-easy-markdown
+I personally no longer have time/interest to maintain this library, for the simple reason that I am not using markdown in any of the projects I am currently (and for the foreseeable future) working on.
+This has probably been quite apparent in the lack of updates to the project recently, as well as sluggish response times to issues.
+Thank you to everyone who has contributed to the project thus far by way of PRs or issues, your work is much appreciated :)

+**Gladly, the library will live on and prosper.** **@zivester** has been working on a fork of the project which is rather far ahead of this repository and has already fixed many of the issues that have been reported here.
+There are also plans to improve the library further with e.g. support for TypeScript.

+What this means:
+* Feel free to continue using `react-native-easy-markdown`, future changes will be published under the same npm package name
+* This repository contains version `1.2.0` of the library, and any version updates on npm thereafter will be based on the new repository
+* Issues & PRs: I will no longer be merging PRs or responding to issues in this repository.
+If you've already posted an issue or PR, I would urge you to see if the issue has been fixed in @zivester's fork.
+If not, he would likely appreciate your contributions in the [new repository](https://github.com/TitanInvest/react-native-easy-markdown)

 # React Native Easy Markdown
 React Native Easy Markdown is a simple React Native component for rendering [Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) as native components, and it works equally well on both Android and iOS.